rish-16/aft-pytorch/README.md

 ```

 ## Usage
-You can import the Attention Free Transformer (`AFT`) from the package like so:
+You can import the "AFT-Full" layer (as described in the paper) from the package like so:

 ```python
 from aft_pytorch import AFTFullAttention